 - Use prescribed medication only.

-Expert advice by doctors online medical team not only deals with the light-stool symptom but will resolve associated issues too.
+Expert advice by doctors’ online medical team not only deals with the questions revolving around why my poop is light brown but also helps resolve associated issues.

 The pale or clay-colored stool is a symptom that can be treated by identifying and treating the cause.
 If any medical complication like the liver, pancreas, or biliary system problem is the reason, the pale poop symptom might end by treating the disorder.